 We take you inside the 100-year-old auditorium

 On campus, students are learning, and ghosts might be lurking.
-Apparently, creepy stories fill SIU’s Shryock Auditorium.
+Consequently, creepy stories fill SIU’s Shryock Auditorium.

-The building is at the center of Southern Illinois University-Carbondale.
+The building, built in 1918, is at the center of Southern Illinois University-Carbondale.

 “At the time it would’ve been the biggest, most impressive auditorium south of St. Louis,” Aaron Lisec said, a research specialist for the university.